AppsFlyer/donkey/README.md

 ### Creating a Server

 Creating a server is done using a `Donkey` instance.
-For example, this is how you would create a simple server listening for requests on port 8080.
+Let's start by creating a server listening for requests on port 8080.
 ```clojure
 (->
   (create-donkey)